roy-adler/telegram-channel-bot/README.md

-# Telegram Bot Docker Setup
+# Telegram Channel Bot Docker Setup

-This project contains a Telegram bot that runs using Docker Compose.
+This project contains a Telegram channel bot that runs using Docker Compose.

 ## Setup Instructions